Angel170605/Angel170605/README.md

 <details>
   <summary>What I like to do on my free time</summary>

+- **Spend time with important ones 🤜🤛**: There's nothing better than enjoying moments with family and friends.

-- **Play and watch football ⚽​**: Football is my favorite sport.
-I follow top European leagues and play whenever I can.
+- **Sports ⚽💪⛰️​**: Football is almost my religion, I love to play and watch it.
+Also I go to the gym and enjoy hiking.
-  > Obviously, I'm *culer* 🔴​🔵, and also enjoy following Valencia CF and other teams.
+  > Obviously, I'm an undoubtable *culer* 🔴​🔵.

-- **Drive 🚗**: Since discovering the Honda Civic as a teenager, driving has become one of my favorite activities.
-I got my license more than a year ago, and I still love exploring the road.
+- **Drive 🚗**: Since discovering it at the drivers school, driving has become one of my favorite activities.
+I got my license more than a year ago, and I still love to drive chill with my music.
   > Always legally.

-- **Spend time with important ones 🤜🤛**: There's nothing better than enjoying moments with family and friends.

-- **Travel around the world ✈️ 🌎**: Traveling has taught me that every country has something special to offer.
-  > Target checklist ✅: 🇫🇷 🇵🇹 🇳🇱 🇧🇪 🇺🇸 (FL) 🇮🇹 🇻🇦 🏴󠁧󠁢󠁥󠁮󠁧󠁿.
+- **Music 🎶**: I love english hip-hop music.
+Travis Scott, Central Cee, Playboi Carti, Drake, Metro...
+  > It's lit! 🗣️🔥

+- **Reading 📖**: Stephen King's storietelling is really addictive.
+  > Currently stucked on the Bill Hodge's trilogy.

 </details>

 ### Life goals 🎯